-The Royal River Water Trail from Sabbathday Lake to Casco Bay includes a wide variety of paddling experiences, and public water access points for fishing, fiddleheads, paddling, birding, hunting, swimming, picnics, shoreline hiking and biking on conserved lands and parks, and more.
+The Royal River Water Trail from Sabbathday Lake to Casco Bay includes a wide variety of paddling experiences, and public water access points for fishing, fiddleheads, paddling, birding, hunting, camping, swimming, picnics, shoreline hiking and biking on conserved lands and parks, and more.
 In the winter, sections of the Royal River are popular for skiing or skating.
 The Royal River Water Trail is best experienced as a series of day trips, with the best overnight options at local inns or campgrounds.
+Lanes Island at the mouth of the Royal River provides the only camping for boaters along the water trail.
 Day trip options include flatwater paddling for youth or novices with no necessary car shuttle.
 Other options include exciting white water for experts only with the right water conditions.

 Day trip options include flatwater paddling for youth or novices with no necessary car shuttle.
 This trail connects by water to the Maine Island Trail in Casco Bay and by land to Yarmouth's new West Side Trail and the shoreline paths of Royal River Park.